alexvoniroks/Docker-Swarm/README.md

 ## Files

 1. `docker-compose.yml`:
-   - Purpose: Defines the services, their configurations, and resource limits for the application.
+   - Purpose: Defines the services, their configurations, and resource limits for the application
-   - Usage: Run `docker-compose up` to deploy the application stack.

 2. `www/index.php`:
    - Purpose: Contains the PHP code for the web application.